Quick facts on 529s.

 K-12: Tuition only.
 Withdrawals are limited to tuition payments up to $10,000 per year, per student.

 - computer software and internet access

-Funds in a 529 account can be used at any eligible higher education institution anywhere in the country, not just in Idaho, including4:
+Funds can be used at any K-12 public, private or religious school and at any eligible higher education institution anywhere in the country, not just in Idaho, including5:

 - 2- or 4-year colleges or universities

 - dual credit courses

 Apprenticeship programs: Expenses required for participation in a program registered and certified with the Secretary of Labor under the National Apprenticeship Act.